shipyardapp/Shipyard-Documentation/docs/reference/fleets.md

 Fleets can contain any number of Vessels and contain any different type of Vessels \(including a mixture of programming languages and Blueprints\).
 Vessels can be reused across multiple Fleets and can continue to run independently of the Fleets they belong to.

-All Vessels are connected together with paths which check for the final status of the Vessel they are attached to.
+Vessels are connected together with paths which check for the final status of the Vessel they are attached to.
 While success is checked for by default, the following statuses can be checked for:

 - **Success** \(exit code 0\)
 - **Errored** \(exit code 1-255\)